Maestro-111/Project_Real/docs/evaluationDesign.md

 ### 1.3 Weight of each feature

 Linear regression is used to calculate the weight of each feature.
-X will be the feature evaluation, and Y will be the sold price difference.
+X will be the feature evaluation, and Y will be the sold price.
 The weight of each feature will be the coefficient of the feature evaluation.
+An overall evaluation is calculated by the following formula:

+    evaluation = type baseline + sum(feature evaluation * feature weight)

+LightGBM is used to calculate the final price prediciton.
+X will be all the feature and overall evaluation, and Y will be the sold price.

 [coefficient calculation](https://stackoverflow.com/questions/38250707/calculate-coefficients-in-a-multivariate-linear-regression)
 [sklearn](https://datatofish.com/multiple-linear-regression-python/)